Go Stargazing at These Bubble Hotels and Airbnbs Around the World

 • Book now

-With two locations somewhere in the Icelandic woods (the exact coordinates are protected to ensure guests’ privacy), Buubble’s bubble tents are heated to guard against the Arctic chill and have ventilation systems that promise to keep the interior climates fresh and dry.
-You will have to bundle up, however, to reach the bathroom and kitchen facilities, located in a nearby shared house.
+Buubble has one location near the town of Reykholt, on the route of Iceland’s Golden Circle, and another outside Selfoss on the South Coast—but the exact coordinates are protected to ensure guests’ privacy.
+Each bubble tent is heated to guard against the Arctic chill and has a ventilation system that promises to keep the interior climates fresh and dry.
+You will have to bundle up, however, to reach the bathroom, located in a nearby service house.
 Count constellations or, in the right season, watch the aurora borealis dance in the night sky from the comfort of your bed.
-Since Buubble is technically a tour company and not a hotel, you must book your one-night bubble stay as part of a tour.
-It offers a Golden Circle Tour (with stops at the Geyser hot spring, Gullfoss, the Secret Lagoon, and Thingvellir National Park), as well as a South Coast Tour (with stops at Seljalandsfoss, Skogafoss, and a black-sand beach).
+Book your one-night bubble stay as part of a tour or on its own: Buubble offers a Golden Circle Tour (with stops at the Geyser hot spring, Gullfoss, the Secret Lagoon, and Thingvellir National Park), as well as a South Coast Tour (with stops at Seljalandsfoss, Skogafoss, and a black-sand beach).

 Igloos at Borealis Basecamp

-Surrounded by 100 acres of boreal forest in the Alaskan wilderness outside of Fairbanks, the fiberglass igloos at Borealis Basecamp are modeled after those used on polar expeditions and at polar research stations—so they can certainly handle an Alaskan winter.
-All of the 28 igloos have comfortable beds, a full bathroom, and a 16-foot-wide window on the roof, enabling guests to watch for the aurora borealis at night.
+Surrounded by 100 acres of boreal forest in the Alaskan wilderness outside of Fairbanks, the fiberglass-domed igloos at Borealis Basecamp are modeled after those used on polar expeditions and at polar research stations—so they can certainly handle an Alaskan winter.
+All 20 igloos have comfortable beds, a full bathroom, and windows on the roof that stretch 16 feet wide, enabling two to three guests watch for the aurora borealis at night.
 It’s a perfect place to do so because the camp is located under the auroral oval, the atmospheric region where the aurora borealis is brightest.
 A large on-site yurt serves as a home base and restaurant, and guests can also book mushing and snowmobiling tours.

 Courtesy of Airbnb